w3f/Grants-Program/Fundaria.md

 Olexiy Ayahov have more then 20 startup ideas and inends to post most of them on Fundaria for further development.

 Possible additional information to include:
 * What work has been done so far?
-1) Ability to create resentability page for a startup 2) Business development system alpha MVP 3) Startup smart contract template architecture and Solidity beta version
+1) Ability to create presentability page for a startup 2) Business development system alpha MVP 3) Startup smart contract template architecture and Solidity beta version
 * Are there are any teams who have already contributed (financially) to the project?
 No.
 * Have you applied for other grants so far?
 No.